 A dental crown (cap) is a restoration that is placed on teeth that have lost a lot of their natural structure.
 For decades, rebuilding a tooth that was severely compromised by extensive decay or structural damage with a dental crown necessitated scheduling at least two appointments.
 At the first one, your dentist would prepare the tooth and place a temporary crown that you’d wear while a permanent restoration was made in a dental lab; this could take two weeks or more.
 Then, at the second appointment, the temporary was removed and the permanent crown was set.
-Today, your CEREC same day dentist in Daytona, Dr. Lloyd at Indigo Dental, condenses the entire process into a single appointment.
+Today, your CEREC same day dentist in Daytona, Dr. Lloyd at Indigo Dental of Daytona Beach, condenses the entire process into a single appointment.

 What is CEREC?

 CEREC is a state-of-the-art dental system that allows Dr. Lloyd and his team to prepare your tooth, design your dental crown and place that crown in a single visit.
 The CEREC (Chairside Economical Restoration of Esthetic Ceramics) systems cuts out the middleman—our dental lab—and allows us to provide you with the entire process.

 The CEREC process is really rather straightforward and in many ways similar to the two-appointment system of placing a dental crown!
 First, Dr. Lloyd must prepare your tooth just as he would for a traditional crown.
 After administering a local anesthetic, he carefully files down the sides and biting surface of your tooth.
 This step ensures that your new same day crown fits evenly between adjacent teeth and does interfere when you bite down.